wovo/godafoss-c-/documentation/reference.md

 A box can be buffered.
 For an output box, this means that the effect of write operations can be postponed until the next flush call.
-For an input box, this means that a read operation can reflect the situation immediately before that last refresh call.
+For an input box, this means that a read operation reflects the situation immediately before that last refresh call, or later.
 For immediate effect on a buffered box, a read must be preceded by a refresh, and a write must be followed by a flush.

 An immediate box is not buffered: its refresh and/or flush operation has no effect.

-The immediate decorator creates an immediate box from a (possibly buffered) box by sticking an refresh() before each read() and a flush() after each write().
+The immediate decorator creates an immediate iterm from a (possibly buffered) one by sticking an refresh() before each read() and a flush() after each write().

+The buffered decorator creates a buffered item from a (possibly) unbuffered (direct) one by storing the read or written value and doing the read or write on the decorated item only when refresh or flush is called.

 ~~~C++
 // be lazy, use immediate<>!